Mary-KateHannah/data-sharing-for-mrc-sphsu--university-of-glasgow/_episodes/text-lesson_1_1.md

 ---
 title: Introduction
-teaching: 20
+teaching: 5
 exercises: 10
 duration: null
-summary: Introduction to the workshop and a discussion of the attendee's current knowledge.
+summary: Introduction to the workshop and a discussion of the attendee's thoughts and concerns around data sharing.
 questions:
-  - What do you already know about data sharing?
   - What are the benefits of data sharing?
   - What are your concerns?
 objectives:
-  - Introduce the concept of data sharing
+  - Introduce the concept of data sharing with short slide show
-  - Discuss benefits and concerns
+  - Discuss benefits and concerns in small groups for 5 minutes and feed back from groups for 5 minutes
 keypoints: null
 is-break: null
 ukrn_wb_rules: